-With no direct pathways to the United States, hundreds of Ukrainian refugees are gathering at the U.S.-Mexico border
+There are new migrants on the U.S.-Mexico border: Ukrainian refugees

 “We’ve got space for one more family,” a U.S. immigration officer had said on the other side of the barbed wire, next to where Urusky was sitting in a folding chair.
 Standing up, he grinned.

-One of the volunteers who managed the list was Anna Zinchenko, a Ukrainian-American nurse who drove to Tijuana from Spokane, Washington to volunteer.
+One of the volunteers who managed the list was Anna Zinchenko, a Ukrainian American nurse who drove to Tijuana from Spokane, Wash.
 She tried to decide which families to prioritize, who should rise to the top of the list because of a medical condition, or because their children got cold when the temperature dropped at night.

 “It was too much pressure,” Zinchenko said.
 “I’m a soft person.
 Keeping control of the list was too much for me.”

 At the Tijuana border crossing, U.S. officials have given orders that only Ukrainians can be put on the list.
 A policy known as Title 42, due to be lifted in May, has prevented asylum seekers from crossing the border to make their claims since the beginning of the pandemic.
-It has been used in about 1.7 million migrant expulsions over the last two years.
+It has been used in about 1.7 million migrant expulsions over the past two years.

 On Friday, a family of Honduran asylum seekers, turned away at the border, passed by the Ukrainian encampment to ask for small change.

 U.S. officials have carved out an exemption to Title 42 for Ukrainians.
 But many Russians are fleeing simultaneously, including some with Ukrainian relatives.
-Number 939 was a Ukrainian woman whose 18-year-old son had a Russian passport.
+No. 939 was a Ukrainian woman whose 18-year-old son had a Russian passport.

 “Will they let us across?” she asked a volunteer.
 No one could answer.

-Valentina Shymanservska, number 884, owns a farm outside Kharkhiv.
+Valentina Shymanservska, number 884, owns a farm near Kharkiv.
 She looked up at the trees growing along the highway next to the encampment.

 “Yucca,” she said.

-Her two-year-old grandson, Danylo, was playing next to her.
+Her 2-year-old grandson, Danylo, was playing next to her.
 He and Shymanservska’s daughter, Alina, had narrowly escaped the town of Shevchenko in eastern Ukraine, which had been heavily shelled and mined by Russian forces.
 Danylo now gasped at loud noises.
 They had left Ukraine only seven days ago.

 Every Ukrainian in Tijuana had a different idea of how long they would stay in the United States.
 Some said they were planning to migrate permanently.
 Others said they would leave after their one-year humanitarian parole expired.